taurusgl/taurusgl.github.io/README.md

 ```bash
 Layout(g,force)
 ```
 Layout results are stored in *g* as coordinates.

+*We will release the C++ library after paper acepted.*

 ### Example
 The online demo for this library can be found [here](https://taurusgl.github.io/)
+We compiled the C++ library into a WebAssembly module and load it into the JavaScript application, thus enabling the library to run on the browser side.
+WebAssembly is a low-level assembly-like language that can run C/C++ code on the Web at near-native speed.